Uniswap/docs/docs/sdk/web3-react/guides/01-connect-wallets.md

 Note that to show the **Disconnect** option, we just need to check whether a connection has been established, which is of type `INJECTED`.
 To disconnect, all we need to do is to call the `tryDeactivateConnector` and pass in it the injected connector we created before, as well as the `onDeactivate` callback, which will be called once the application successfully disconnects.

 `tryDeactivateConnector` receives the connector that we want to deactivate, and attempts to call `deactivate` on it.
-If this succeeds, it resets the connector's state and sets our application's `connectionType` to **null**:
+If this succeeds, it resets the connector's state by calling `resetState` and sets our application's `connectionType` to **null**:

 ```typescript reference title="Disconnecting the Injected Connector" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/5ce44e28ca7a9323ec226f5452d6ffb6c949a82f/web3-react/src/libs/connections.ts#L118-L122